-If you’ve got leftover falafel you can gently re-heat them in your air fryer.
+If you've got leftover falafel that you have refrigerated, you can gently re-heat them in your air fryer.
 I do recommend spraying them with oil for re-heating as they may dry out a bit.

 I also reheat my falafel in the microwave, and usually add a splash of water to the bowl to prevent them from drying out.
 They won't be crisp, but they will be delicious.

 - Air Fryer

 - 1 ¼ cups dried chickpeas soaked overnight in plenty of water

 - ½ small red onion chopped (about ½ cup chopped red onion)